 On December 14, 1958, an 18-man traversing party of the 3rd Soviet Antarctic Expedition reached the Southern Pole of Inaccessibility.
 The 3rd Soviet Antarctic Expedition for International Geophysical Year research work was led by Yevgeny Tolstikov.

 The southern pole of inaccessibility is far more remote and difficult to reach than the geographic South Pole.
-On 14 December 1958, the 3rd Soviet Antarctic Expedition for International Geophysical Year research work, led by Yevgeny Tolstikov, established the temporary Pole of Inaccessibility Station at 82°06′S 54°58′E. A second Russian team returned there in 1967.
+On 14 December 1958, the 3rd Soviet Antarctic Expedition for International Geophysical Year research work, led by Yevgeny Tolstikov, established the temporary Pole of Inaccessibility Station named Poljus Nedostupnosti at 82°06′S 54°58′E. A prefabricated wooden bust of Lenin was carried along and erected facing towards Moscow.
+Station and bust were recorded as historical sites in the annex to the Antarctic Treaty.
+A second Russian team returned there in 1967.

 The Third Soviet Antarctic Expedition included (next to Yevgeny Tolstikov) the Czech astronomer Antonín Mrkos.
 In order to transport the expedition, two diesel-electric ships were used, RV Ob and Kooperatsiya and they arrived in Antarctica during November – December 1957.
 Together with the ships crews the expedition consisted of 445 men, of whom 183 were scheduled for wintering.
 Included in the expedition’s tasks were the organization of the Sovetskaya station at the pole of relative inaccessibility, the continuation of tractor-sledge traverses in central Antarctica and oceanographic work on the Ob in the southern oceans, and cartography of the coast from Mirny to the Bellingshausen sea.
 The Estonian writer Juhan Smuul took part of the expedition as a soviet journalist and described the interesting details in his 1960 book “Antarctica Ahoy!: The Ice Book“.